 Employees are very sensitive to corporate culture.
 And it doesn’t take them too long to realize that there’s something wrong with it.
 And sometimes a high salary cannot fix their decision to leave the company.

-It’s interesting that company managers are well-aware of the consequences of high turnover.
+Interestingly, company managers are well aware of the consequences of high turnover.
 On average, it costs them 50%-60% of an employee’s annual salary to replace this employee.
 Yet, they keep making the mistakes that make even the most devoted employees leave.

 Here’s the holy trinity of company management mistakes that force employees to leave.